c4almash/universityChat/Phase4/IndividualReports.md

  * My main strength being in the team is that I know my ability and tried my best to assist team members to write good codes.
 I did a lot of write ups and helped communicate with TA and professor.
  * I could have spent more time to learn and understand the underlying logic and framework of our project, so that I could work at the same pace with my teammates.

-## c4darmin
+## c4alamsh

- * My most significant individual contribution was in front end debugging, usually by enforcing input sanity and restricting components to certain dimensions even with large inputs.
+ * My most significant individual contribution is helping/setting the hardware.
+I spent a lot of time outside github trying to get the web app running locally on my PC using a hotspot and local domain.
- * I learned a lot about git, especially the benefits of the issue system, version control and conflict resolution.
+ * I learned a lot about web hosting and setting up servers.
+It took a lot of testing and tinkering to get the site running.
- * My main strength was communicating tasks with the team and also debugging.
-I was the only one to discover a number of issues that occured if sufficiently annoying inputs were used to register.
+ * My main strength in the team is organizing the workflow and making sure everyone knows what we are presenting next, whether TA demo or presenting to the class.
- * If I had managed my time better, I could have made our app responsive and look great across all platforms (phones, tablets, laptops, desktops).
+ * I could have spent more time learning and walking through the different coding styles/tricks other team members had therefor improving my own coding abilities.
+I however, always felt at a loss in time due to other assignments or classes.